anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

-### 3.4.4.
-Cloud Composer environment
+### 3.5.4.
+Managed Airflow environment
-From the Cloud Console, navigate to the Cloud Composer service and
+From the Cloud Console, navigate to the Managed Airflow service and

 - Browse all the tabs of the deployed "environment".
 - Review the Airflow variables
 - Click on the Airflow UI and view the two DAGs
 - Open the DAG called - "cell-tower-anomaly-detection" and click on "code" and review the same

-We will first run the Spark jobs individually and get familiar with the Serverless Spark functionality and then run the precreated Airflow DAG that orchestrates the sample Spark jobs on Cloud Composer.
+We will first run the Spark jobs individually and get familiar with the Serverless Spark functionality and then run the precreated Airflow DAG that orchestrates the sample Spark jobs on Managed Airflow service.

 <br>

 <hr>

-## 3.5.
+## 3.6.
 Run the Spark jobs individually

 Paste the following variables in Cloud Shell
 ```